tarantool/doc/doc/concepts/data_model/value_store.rst

 --------------

-*Default values* are assigned to tuple fields automatically if these fields are skipped during the tuple creation.
+*Default values* are assigned to tuple fields automatically if these fields are skipped during the tuple insert or update.

-You can specify a default value for a field in the space_object.format call that defines the space format.
-Default values apply regardless of the field nullability: even if the value can be `nil`, any tuple in which the field is skipped receives the the default value.
+You can specify a default value for a field in the :ref:`space_object.format () <box_space-format>` call that defines the space format.
+Default values apply regardless of the field nullability: any tuple in which the field is skipped or set to `nil` receives the the default value.

 Default values can be set in two ways: explicitly or using a function.